tempus-app/tempus/docs/backend/Auth.md

 To add a guard, simply add the file under the `Guards` folder in the `Auth` Library using the proper extension (xy.guard.ts).
 If the guard extends `AuthGuard`, similar to `LocalGuard`, `JwtAuthGuard`, and `JwtRefreshGuard`, a strategy might be required.

 If the guard is custom, similar to `PersmissionGuard`, it is recommended to follow the following official NestJS [tutorial](https://docs.nestjs.com/guards).
-Essentially, custom guards must implement `CanActivate` method.
+Essentially, custom guards must implement the `CanActivate` method.

-Once the guard has been completed, it must be added into the imports in [Auth Module](../../libs/api/shared/feature-auth/src/lib/auth.module.ts).
+Once the guard has been completed, it must be added to the imports in [Auth Module](../../libs/api/shared/feature-auth/src/lib/auth.module.ts).
 It can now be used on controller endpoints.

 ---